 Many Madrid fans, though, enjoyed the Chilean's brand of attacking football and had hoped the former Villarreal boss would stay.

 Instead, Madrid moved for Jose Mourinho and Pellegrini opted to rebuild his reputation at Malaga.

 That decision raised eyebrows, but the South American led the Andalusian side to within a minute of reaching the Champions League semifinals in his second full season (as it lost out to Borussia Dortmund in the dying seconds), despite the sale of several of the club's top players in the summer of 2012.

 With Guardiola on the way out at Barca, president Sandro Rosell and sporting director Andoni Zubizarreta contemplated a move for Pellegrini but ultimately opted for continuity as Tito took over from Pep, moving from assistant to the top job.

 Yet the Barca board continued to admire Pellegrini's progress with Malaga and when Tito was forced to take time off for further treatment following a relapse late in 2012 and early in 2013, the Chilean was one of the names in the frame as a possible successor if the Catalan coach couldn't contiinue at Camp Nou.

-Vilanova returned at the end of the season and pledged to carry on in the job he loved, but behind the scenes, Barca were unsure what to do.
-Deeply concerned by the health of their coach and keen to avoid a repeat of the situation which saw them left without a senior boss for crunch Champions League and Liga fixtures last season, the Catalan club contacted Pellegrini.
+Vilanova returned at the end of the season and pledged to carry on in the job he loved, but behind the scenes, Barca was unsure what to do.
+Deeply concerned by the health of its coach and hoping to avoid a repeat of the situation which saw it left without a senior boss for crunch Champions League and Liga fixtures last season, the Catalan club contacted Pellegrini.

 "There was defininte interest in Pellegrini," a source close to the Catalan club told Goal.
 "Tito had taken time out and nobody knew if he would be able to continue beyond the summer, but in the end he insisted that he wanted to stay and the club respected that."